lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

         :emphasize-lines: 10-21

-It is important to note that ``single_element_geometry.py`` is, indeed, an Abaqus journal file - even though it does not have the classic ``.jnl.py`` extension.
-By using a standard Python ``.py`` extension for the journal file, we allow the Sphinx Python interpreter to read the file as if it is true Python, and this allows for automated API generation from docstrings (which are disussed in the following paragraphs).
+It is important to note that ``single_element_geometry.py`` is, indeed, an Abaqus journal file - even though it does not look like a journal file produced by an ABaqus CAE gui sessions.

 ``main`` Functions
 ==================